coin-or/CyLP/README.rst

 installing with a package manager, by downloading pre-built binaries, or by building yourself from source using `coinbrew <https://github.com/coin-or/coinbrew>`_.

     1. To install Cbc in Linux, the easiest way is to use a package manager.
-Install either `coinor-cbc` and `coin-or-libcbc-dev` on Debian or `coin-or-Cbc` and `coin-or-Cbc-devel` on Fedora.
+Install `coinor-libcbc-dev` on Ubuntu/Debian or `coin-or-Cbc` and `coin-or-Cbc-devel` on Fedora.
     2. On OS X, it is easiest to install Cbc with homebrew:

        ``$ brew tap coin-or-tools/coinor``